wazuh/wazuh-documentation/source/learning-wazuh/rdp-brute-force.rst

 Hold your breath for a deep dive!
 ---------------------------------

-Let's take a thorough look at how this log event is being decoded and what leads **Wazuh** to the final conclusion that brute force activity is occurring.
+Let's take a thorough look at how this log event is being decoded and what leads Wazuh to the final conclusion that brute force activity is occurring.

 1. In Kibana, copy the complete contents of the full_log field for one of the Windows logon failure events.

-2. In an ssh session on wazuh-manager, run ossec-logtest with high verbosity to get a maximum picture of how this event is being decoded and analyzed.
+2. In an SSH session on wazuh-manager, run ossec-logtest with high verbosity to get a maximum picture of how this event is being decoded and analyzed.

     .. code-block:: console